bookholders/classdataapi/docs/section.rst

 ==========================

-This is example request of department for a certain school.
+This is example request of class section for a certain school.

    :url: http://hackathon.bookholders.com/classdata/<school>/<class>/<section>
    :school: UMCP,TU,HU,JHU